marcusaureliusdigital/elementor-ai-site-generator/README.md

 # Elementor AI Site Generator

-An AI-powered tool that generates complete, importable Elementor Pro site kits and landing pages from a text prompt.
-Built with Next.js, the Vercel AI SDK, and support for both Claude and Gemini models.
+An AI-powered tool that generates complete, importable Elementor Pro site kits (websites) and landing pages from a text prompt.
+Built with Next.js, the Vercel AI SDK, and support for both Claude and Gemini latest models.

 Describe what you want — the app creates a blueprint, lets you review it, then generates production-ready Elementor JSON you can import directly into WordPress.